Page images

 MR. JUSTICE WILLES has directed attention to the baneful effect of that legislative enactment which provides that the fact of a prisoner who is on his trial having been previously convicted shall be with. held from the jury.
 No one who has seen the practical operation of this law can fail to agree with the learned Judge in condemning it absolutely.
 We saw a striking illustration of it in an assize court only last year.
 Two men were separately indicted for passing

 counterfeit coin.
 The real criminal was tried first, and acquitted.
 It then appeared that he had been previously convicted of a similar offence.
 His dupe was then placed in the dock, and, of course, also acquitted, it being perfectly plain that he had been the tool of the convict who had just escaped.
 We pass Acts providing for police supervision of criminals, but a jury called upon to try those who are such for second or third offences are to treat them as innocent persons.
 It would, of course, be hard that every convicted person should have so strong a prejudice raised against him in the minds of a jury as this knowledge would create, because, undoubtedly, people are sometimes wrongly convicted.
-But with a court of criminal appeal in matters of fact, we might hope to get rid of the law which now enables convicted criminals to have all the indul. gences and loose presumptions at present available.
+But with a court of criminal appeal in matters of fact, we might hope to get rid of the law which now enables convicted criminals to have all the indulgences and loose presumptions at present available.
 There is something to be said on both sides of the question, but the argu ment of expediency is on the side of the public, and against the convicted criminals.

 THERE are some reformers who imagine that our law can be made reasonable by a fusion of law and equity; others believe in an extension of County Court jurisdiction.
 But it is perfectly plain that by a long course of practice our rules of procedure have become a source of vexation and increased litigation which no tinkering of jurisdiction will cure.
 The prospect of the TICHBORNE case being tried over again is so portentous that the means by which and the grounds upon which such a catastrophe is made possible present themselves conspicuously to the public eye.
-Lord Chief Justice Bovill has drawn the attention of the ATTORNEYGENERAL to the fact that the improper rejection or admission of a little and uuimportant evidence may furnish occasion for a new trial.
+Lord Chief Justice BOVILL has drawn the attention of the ATTORNEYGENERAL to the fact that the improper rejection or admission of a little and uuimportant evidence may furnish occasion for a new trial.
 The practice as to new trials on questions of evidence is laid down in the widest terms.
-Chitty's ARCHBOLD states it thus: If a Judge at the trial admit improper evidence, or reject evidence which ought to be admitted, by which means the result of the trial might have been different, the court will in general grant a new trial.
+CHITTY'S ARCHBOLD states it thus: If a Judge at the trial admit improper evidence, or reject evidence which ought to be admitted, by which means the result of the trial might have been different, the court will in general grant a new trial.
 A court would have very considerable difficulty in a case involving so nice a question as that of identity in saying that the verdict might not have been affected by the exclusion of evidence which was admitted.
 A new trial has been, and doubtless will generally be, refused where there clearly appeared to be sufficient evidence to support the verdict, independent of the evidence improperly admitted.
 The only possible legislation on the subject, as it appears to us, would be an enactment providing that a new trial shall not be granted upon the ground that evidence was improperly admitted.
 There certainly ought to be a new trial where evidence is improperly excluded.
 The ATTORNEYGENERAL, however, does not hold out the prospect of any legislative action whatever dealing with what may be called the surface defects of our law.

 JURY TRIALS IN THE COURT OF CHANCERY.
-IF, as Mr. Locook WEBB told the court which is trying Tichborne v.
+Ir, as Mr. LocOOK WEBB told the court which is trying Tichborne v.
 Lushington, the Court of Chancery would have disposed of it satisfactorily in a month, it is matter for regret that it was not possible so to dispose of it.
 The study of the process by which the Court of Chancery has gradually obtained power to decide questions of law and to summon a jury is instructive, and shows how tenacious we are of the vicious habit of patching up our legal system.

-such court shall think ought to be plaintiffs and defendants, in the same manner as at the time of the passing of the Act was practised under a feigned issue.
+In an Act" To amend the Law concerning Games and Wagers' (8 & 9 Vict. c.
+109) we find a section (sect.
+19) inserted to the effect that in every case where any court of law or equity may desire to have any question of fact tried by a jury, it shall be lawful for such court to direct a writ of summons to be sued out by such person or persons as such court shall think ought to be plaintiffs and defendants, in the same manner as at the time of the passing of the Act was practised under a feigned issue.
 Then, by the Act of 1852 (15 & 16 Vict. c.
 86) to amend the practice and course of proceeding in the Court of Chancery, that court was prohibited from directing a case to be stated for the opinion of any court of common law (sect.
 60), but full power was given to it to determine any questions of law, which in the judgment of the court shall be necessary to be decided previously to the decision of the equitable question at issue; and where, according to the then existing practice of the court such court declines to grant equitable relief until the legal title or right of the party or parties seeking such relief shall have been established in a proceeding at law, the court may itself determine such title or right, without requiring the parties to proceed at law to establish the same: (sect 62.)

 Six years afterwards another Act was passed (21 & 22 Vict. c.
 27) to amend the course of procedure in the Court of Chancery in England, Ireland, and the County Palatine of Lancaster, which gave a limited right to summon a jury and try certain questions as they would be tried at Nisi Prius.
 This jurisdiction is limited by the second section to “all cases in which the Court of Chancery has jurisdiction to entertain an application for an injunction against a breach of any covenant, contract, or agreement, or against the commission or continuance of any wrongful act, or for the specific performance of any covenant, contract, or agreement.”